dotnet/csharplang/proposals/low-level-struct-improvements.md

 When `scoped` is applied to an instance method the `this` parameter will have the type `scoped ref T`.
 By default this is redundant as `scoped ref T` is the default type of `this`.
 It is useful in the case the `struct` is declared as `unscoped` (detailed [below](#return-fields-by-ref)).

 The `scoped` annotation cannot be applied to any other location including returns, fields, array elements, etc ...
 Further while `scoped` has impact when applied to any `ref`, `in` or `out` it only has impact when applied to values which are `ref struct`.
 Having declarations like `scoped int` has no impact because a non `ref struct` is always safe to return.
-The compiler will create a warning on such cases to avoid developer confusion.
+The compiler will create a diagnostic for such cases to avoid developer confusion.

 <a name="out-compat-change"></a>